-Nicole Wagner, MSW, CPD (DONA)
+Nicole Wagner, LCSW, CPD (DONA)

 I created Westchester Doula Care in 2012 with the intent of honoring what I truly believe to be one of the most spectacular times in a woman's life.
 After having the amazing, life changing experience of naturally birthing both of my beautiful daughters, it was clear to me that I wanted to nurture and guide other new mothers.
 However, my journey certainly did not start there.
 My journey as a doula started long before I even knew it.
 Having been raised by a mother with a chronic illness, I was a caregiver at an early age.
 As this was the role I felt most comfortable in, I naturally gravitated toward Social Work as a young adult.